 The State of Illinois legislation requires colleges and universities to collect proof of immunization from all oncampus students.
 This law applies to all full-time students and those part-time students registered for six or more hours of credit, enrolling after July 1, 1989, and born after January 1, 1957.

 Students are required to have the following immunizations prior to patient contact:

-- MMR (Measles, Mumps, & Rubella)
+- Measles, Mumps, & Rubella (MMR)

 - Hepatitis B

-- TB
+- Tuberculosis (TB) test

-- Td (Diphtheria/Tetanus series or booster)
+- Tetanus, Diphtheria, & Pertussis series or booster (Tdap/Td)

 - Influenza

 - Varicella

-- COVID-19

 Exceptions: